raykush99/Stair-Tank/JOURNAL.md

 **Time spent: 2 hours**

 **Day 7 June 25**
 Today, I posted my design on pitstop and got some feedback.
 I decided to add mounts for the motors (however, thety are only half since the panels naturally support the other half of the motors).
 I also decided to shrink the height of the tank, from 6" to 4".
 This will make it cheaper to build and save space, giving it more structural integrity.
+Making this change was not too bad since I used con·straints previously, so most parts self corrected.
 Furthermore, I decided to add simple models of the rest of the electronics.
 I put the motor controller at the end by the motors.
 The esp32 is put on the front panel, since its camera has a very small cabel.
 This way the camera can extrude from the from plate.
 The voltage stepdown and gyro are also in the front, by the esp32.
 Also, I decided to add brackets to the inner sides as a way of connecting the tread plates to the bottom plate.
 This will make it easier to glue the two plates together.
 I also updates my BOM to reflect the decrease in size of the treads.
 ![image](https://github.com/user-attachments/assets/c4ed86d2-6f73-4011-9462-65f93038884d)
 ![image](https://github.com/user-attachments/assets/141f24bf-2504-44b9-89f1-d3379e6ea2bf)
 ![image](https://github.com/user-attachments/assets/0f9dded5-d87e-447a-9375-68e8a4c40976)
 ![image](https://github.com/user-attachments/assets/33946a73-2627-4625-bb07-3b0e0b4232f5)
-**Time spent: 2 hours**
+**Time spent: 2.5 hours**